Renewable and Geothermal Energy

 The Commission and its staff provide leadership and expertise on renewable and geothermal energy development on state-owned lands.
 The Commission focuses on marine renewable energy, desert renewable energy, and geothermal energy.
 Staff negotiates lease applications for renewable energy projects and participates in stakeholder and interagency working groups that develop strategies to achieve science-based renewable energy development.

 Desert Renewable Energy

-The Commission owns over 340,000 acres of school lands in the California desert that have abundant potential for renewable energy development.
-Although the Commission would like to take advantage of this potential by leasing its school lands for renewable energy projects, most lands are not contiguous and exist in a checkerboard pattern throughout the desert, making large renewable energy development challenging.
+The Commission owns over 340,000 acres of land in the desert that have abundant potential for renewable energy development.
+Most of these lands, however, are not contiguous and exist in a checkerboard pattern, making renewable energy development challenging.
 The Commission is working to consolidate the lands into sites that have potential for larger renewable energy development.

 Marine Renewable Energy